-• Development and Evaluation of Biological Control Agents for Invasive Species Threatening the Everglades and other Natural and Managed Systems (\$2,707,600).
-The ARS Invasive Plant Research Laboratory (IPRL) in Fort Lauderdale, Florida, and its satellite lab in Gainesville, Florida, conduct research to (1) identify and collect natural enemies for control of melaleuca, Brazilian pepper, old world climbing fern, downy rose myrtle, Chinese tallow, air potato, water hyacinth, water lettuce, and other invasive pest plants; (2) evaluate biological control agents for release against invasive weed and insect species in a risk analysis context; (3) obtain approval for release of host specific natural enemies; (4) massrear and distribute approved agents on natural area weeds, and (5) develop biological based integrated weed management strategies that are efficient, economical, and environmentally sound.
+Development and Evaluation of Biological Control Agents for Invasive Species Threatening the Everglades and other Natural and Managed Systems (\$2,626,100).
+The ARS Invasive Plant Research Laboratory (IPRL) in Fort Lauderdale, Florida, and its satellite lab in Gainesville, Florida, conduct research to (1) identify and collect natural enemies for control of melaleuca, Brazilian pepper, old world climbing fern, downy rose myrtle, Chinese tallow, air potato, waterhyacinth, waterlettuce, and other invasive pest plants; (2) evaluate biological control agents for release against invasive weed and insect species in a risk analysis context; (3) obtain approval for release of host specific natural enemies; (4) mass-rear and distribute approved agents on natural area weeds, (5) evaluate individual and community level impacts of established agents on weed targets, (6) quantify the effects of biological control agents on food webs, and (7) develop biological based integrated weed management strategies that are efficient, economical, and environmentally sound.
 Many of the biological control agents that are developed by the IPRL were discovered by scientists at the ARS Australian Biological Control Laboratory in Brisbane or the Foundation for the Study of Invasive Species (FUEDEI) near Buenos Aires.
 Landscape level weed suppression programs that maximize biological control agents are designed in close cooperation with client groups like the South Florida Water Management District, Florida Fish and Wildlife Conservation Commission, the U.S. Army Corps of Engineers, the National Park Service, the National Fish and Wildlife Service, the Nature Conservancy, and many others.

-U.S. Department of Agriculture - Natural Resources Conservation Service (\$TBD\)
+U.S. Department of Agriculture - Natural Resources Conservation Service (\$TBD)